haskell/cabal/release-notes/Cabal-3.14.0.0.md

   [Replacing the Cabal Custom build-type](https://github.com/haskellfoundation/tech-proposals/pull/60).

-  Package authors willing to use this feature should declare `build-type: Hooks` in their `.cabal` file, declare a custom-setup stanza with a dependency on the `Cabal-hooks` package, and define a module `SetupHooks` that exports a value `setupHooks :: SetupHooks`, using the API exported by `Distribution.Simple.SetupHooks` from the `Cabal-hooks` package.
+  Package authors willing to use this feature should declare `build-type: Hooks` in their `.cabal` file, declare a `custom-setup` stanza with a dependency on the `Cabal-hooks` package, and define a module `SetupHooks` that exports a value `setupHooks :: SetupHooks`, using the API exported by `Distribution.Simple.SetupHooks` from the `Cabal-hooks` package.
 Refer to the Haddock documentation of `Distribution.Simple.SetupHooks` for example usage.

-- Configure `build-type` in terms of Hooks [#9969](https://github.com/haskell/cabal/pull/9969)
+- Redefine `build-type: Configure` in terms of `Hooks` [#9969](https://github.com/haskell/cabal/pull/9969)

   The `build-type: Configure` is now implemented in terms of `build-type: Hooks` rather than in terms of `build-type: Custom`.
 This moves the `Configure` build-type away from the `Custom` issues.
 Eventually, `build-type: Hooks` will no longer imply packages are built in legacy-fallback mode.
-Now, when that happens, `Configure` will also stop implying `legacy-fallback`.
+When that happens, `Configure` will also stop implying `legacy-fallback`.

-  The observable aspect of this change is `runConfigureScript` now having a different type, and `autoconfSetupHooks` being exposed `Distribution.Simple`.
+  The observable aspect of this change is `runConfigureScript` now having a different type, and `autoconfSetupHooks` being exposed by `Distribution.Simple`.
   The former is motivated by internal implementation details, while the latter provides the `SetupHooks` value for the `Configure` build type, which can be consumed by other `Hooks` clients (e.g. eventually HLS).